AlecGMcNamara/SimpleWebRadioTest/README.md

 Use the onboard BOOT button to set the volume.

-Power though USB connector on development board.
+Power though USB connector on development board, or 5V and GND directly on Development board.